|

 if Grandma lived some distance away, - in my case ten miles

-was quite a distance and many of my early years
+was quite a distance and many of my early y ears

+summers were spent like this.
 In the twenties the Boy Scout and Girl Guide Movements

 were growing.
 Summer camps for all ages of youth became